hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

 # Golang app example Part 1:(Dynamic routing), Part 2:(blue-green upgrade)
 This guide will cover two examples.
-Part 1 will cover a dynamic routing example using Fabio and the Go app.
-Part 2 will cover a blue-green upgrade.
+Part 1 will cover a dynamic routing example using Fabio and a Golang docker app.
+Part 2 will cover a blue-green upgrade of that app.

 ## Estimated Time to Complete
 20 minutes